okeken/okeken/README.md

 - building Interacting frontend UI with Reactjs
 - Software Product Sprint
-- Technimcal articles on Dev.to
+- Technical articles on Dev.to

 I **love** nerding out about creative coding, so don't hesitate to reach out!